FAQ Schema That Gets Cited by AI — Structure, Markup, and E-Commerce Examples

 Pros: Lightweight, semantic, works without JS, collapsible by default so it doesn't clutter the page.

 Cons: No special search treatment from Google.
-AI crawlers can read the content regardless of collapsed state.
+AI crawlers read the content whether it's collapsed or not.

 2. Heading-based FAQ